Danny-M108/Shopify-Case-Study/README.md

 ### Recommendations:
 #### If you were to advise the company, what products or services would you suggest they offer?
-My three key recommendations for Shopify are to provide:
+My three key recommendations for Shopify is for it to provide:
   1. Seamless trade finance.
 That is provide customers with the ability to purchase goods on credit and then provide factor finance once the goods are sold.
 Thus, reducing the       capital requirements for start-ups.
-  2. Increase the solution to provide seamless Warehouse Managements Services (WMS) and Transport Management Services (TMS).
+  2. Increase the solution to provide seamless Warehouse Management Services (WMS) and Transport Management Services (TMS).
 Currently this requires integration to third party         applications such as Cargo Wise and/or SmartFreight.
-  3. Further to point 2 is to provide enhance automation so an order once picked can be seamlessly managed from picking the order through to shipping, delivery tracking and POD       confirmation.
+  3. Further to point 2 is for Shopify to provide enhance automation so an order once picked can be seamlessly managed from picking the order through to shipping, delivery           tracking and POD confirmation.
-  4. Provide a blockchain/smart contract solution providing an alternative to the use of letters of credit, US dollars and the Swift payment system.
+  4. Provide a blockchain/smart contract solution providing an alternative to using letters of credit, US dollars and the Swift payment system.
 A similar - but far more               complex enhancement - to one implemented in August 2013 when it released Shopify payments -which allowed merchants to accept credit cards without requiring a third-party         gateway.
 #### Why do you think that offering this product or service would benefit the company?
 The three ideas contained in the previous section would benefit the company by:
   1. Increasing the ease and simplicity of becoming an on-line business through simplified financing requirements.
   2. Provide a seamless and automated stock management solution
-  3. Facilitate easier international sales and trade by providing
+  3. Facilitate easier international sales and trade by providing cheaper processes.
 #### What technologies would this additional product or service utilize?
   1. Technologies for an integrated WMS and TMS would be very similar to the technologies already deployed by Shopify.
   2. Providing trade finance would require similar technology to Shopify payments solutions however would probably require a partnership with a finance company or bank.